2. Is solid hardwood always the best option?

 There is no easy answer to this one, but if I give you the facts, you should find it easier to make an informed decision.

-Real wood is softer than laminate flooring and is more susceptible to damage and scratches, however damage to wood seems more acceptable, and in time wood floors can be sanded and refinished to look like new again.
+Real hardwood is softer than laminate flooring and is more susceptible to damage and scratches, however damage to wood seems more acceptable, and in time hardwood floors can be sanded and refinished to look like new again.
 Laminate floors and LVT cannot be sanded or refinished.

 Some cheaper laminates can give static electricity shocks (not Quick-

-Then of course theres cost, Laminate and LVT floors and certain engineered floors can give a great instant wood look inexpensively.
+Then of course there’s cost, Laminate and LVT floors and certain engineered floors can give a great instant hardwood look inexpensively.